idptools/metapredict/docs/usage/command-line.rst

 Predicting Disorder
 -------------------

-``metapredict-predict-disorder`` is a command that takes a .fasta file as input and returns a .csv file where the first cell in each row is the uniprot header and all subsequent cells in that row are predicted consensus disorder values for each residue in the amino acid sequence associated with the fasta header.
+The ``metapredict-predict-disorder`` command from the command line takes a .fasta file as input and returns disorder scores for the sequences in the FASTA file.

 Once metapredict is installed, the user can run ``metapredict-predict-disorder`` from the command line:

 .. code-block:: bash

-	$ metapredict-predict-disorder <Path to .fasta file> <Path where to save the output> <Output file name> <flags>
+	$ metapredict-predict-disorder <Path to .fasta file>

-This will save a .csv file to the location specified by <Path where to save the output>.
-The name specified in <Output file name> will be the name of the output file followed by .csv.
-The .csv extension is automatically added to the output file name.

 **Example:**

 .. code-block:: bash

-	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderPredictions/ myCoolPredictions
+	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta

-If the output path is not specified, output will save to the current directroy.

 **Additional Usage:**

-**Get raw prediction values**
-``--no_normalization``

-By default, the output prediction values are normalized between 0 and 1.
-However, some of the raw values from the predictor are slightly less than 0 and slightly greater than 1.
-The negative values are replaced with 0 and the values greater than 1 are replaced with 1 by default.
-However, if you want raw values, simply add the flag ``--no_normalization``.
+**Save the output -**
+If you would like to save the ouptut, simply use the ``-o`` or ``--output-file`` flag and then specify the file path.
+By default this will save the output file as disorder.csv.
+However, you can specify the file name in the output path.

 **Example:**

 .. code-block:: bash

-	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderPredictions/ myCoolPredictions --no_normalization
+    $ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/disorder_predictions/my_disorder_predictions.csv

 Quick Predictions
 ------------------